bight/harmonia/README.md

 * Uses HTML5 audio where available with Flash fallback
 * Zero configuration

+The code herein was initially developed for the fine folks at [Said the Gramophone](http://saidthegramophone.com/).

 ## Installation

 Download and unzip Harmonia, upload it to your plugins directory, activate the plugin, and you're good to go.